scalarwaves/iloa/README.md

 ## Platform

 Looking for testers on OSX.
-Well tested on Linux.
-Will test on Windows.
+Developed and tested on Linux.
+Works on Windows, see [Windows](#windows-installation) below.
 Supported Node.js versions:

 - 7.x